peteroupc/html3dutil/tutorials/shapes.md

     var mesh = new Mesh(vertices, indices, bits);

 Note that you must include a set of bits indicating what kind of data the vertex array contains.
-(If none of the bits apply, use 0.)
+(If none of the bits apply, use 0 or omit the "bits" parameter.)
 The bits are:

 * Mesh.NORMALS_BIT - if you included normals for each vertex (3 elements)
 * Mesh.COLORS_BIT - if you included colors for each vertex (3 elements)